chrislgarry/HarkVisualizer/README.md

 ## Hark Visualizer
 A web app written with the Tornado framework for visualizing audio.
 The web app only processes 8-channel flac and wav files (for the time being) to detect direction of sound, duration of sounds, and a transcription using speech recognition.
+Try it out using the test.wav file.
+It **only supports Japanese at the moment**.

 [Read more](https://github.com/chrislgarry/HarkVisualizer/wiki)